react-navigation/react-navigation.github.io/versioned_docs/version-5.x/troubleshooting.md

 import { YellowBox } from 'react-native';

 YellowBox.ignoreWarnings([
-  'We found non-serializable values in the navigation state', ]);
+  'Non-serializable values were found in the navigation state', ]);
 ```